 Practices last 60-75 minutes.
 The exact schedule varies depending on which team you join.

 Four of our teams practice twice a week.
-We have one women’s team that practices once a week.
+We have two women’s teams that practice once a week.

 Wear gym clothes that dry quickly and shoes you don't mind getting wet.
 Bring water!
 We have paddles for you to use, though you'll want to buy one if you join.